Fill out your divorce forms

 Fill out these forms:

-If you and your spouse have children together, you will also need to fill out:
+If you and your spouse have children under 18, also fill out:

-• Declaration under Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) (form FL-105)
+Declaration under Uniform Child Custody Jurisdiction and Enforcement Act (form FL-105)

-You must fill out this form if your children are under 18.
-This form tells the court where your children were born and live and if there are any other court cases involving them.
+This form tells the court where your children live and whether there are other court cases involving them.

-There's a $435-$450 filing fee to file for a divorce.
-If you cant afford the fee, you can ask for a fee waiver.
+If you can’t afford this fee, you can fill out forms to ask for a fee waiver. ↗️

 You may need to ask for something right away, rather than waiting until your divorce is final.
 For example: